Mister Dominican Republic

 Mister Dominican Republic (Spanish: Mister República Dominicana) is a pageant where men ranging from the ages of 18 to 30 compete, each representing their country to the male international pageants.

 Organization

-Mister Dominican Republic is the official platform for the most important male pageants of the planet: Mister International, Mister Supranational, Mister Global and Manhunt International.
+Mister Dominican Republic is the official platform for the most important male pageants of the planet:Manhunt International, Mister International, Mister Global and Mister Supranational.
 Also part of the semi-finalist will be representing the Dominican Republic in some other Male pageants around the world.
-The MDRP (Mister Dominican Republic Pageant) is led by Anthony Santana, MDR 2012.
+The Mister Dominican Republic Pageant is led by Anthony Santana, MDR 2012.
 The current titleholder is Christian Román Puigbó of Punta Cana who was crowned on 21 May 2019 at the Auditorio Patrick N. Hughson Dominico Americano in Santo Domingo.